 What Went Down

-I lay in bed, still half asleep in Glen's arms when I said- I really need to spend some time on myself today.
+I lay in bed, still half asleep in my partner's arms when I said- I really need to spend some time on myself today.
 I'm ready to feel better, I need to heal.
 He replied with- Good.
 Followed by a tight squeeze.

 I gathered my current read (which is very appropriate for this time in my life), some guided meditations and a towel, and spent over an hour sweating, meditating, reading and yep, crying, in the sauna.